LunarParfait/cheesecake/README.md

 # Velvet

-This is a template with the intent to make it easier to setup hypermedia driven applications with SQLite, Axum (Rust) Shoelace, HTMX, and AlpineJS
+The end goal is for this to be an opinionated meta-framework for building fullstack hypermedia driven web applications in Rust using the SASHA stack (SQLite, Axum, Shoelace, HTMX, AlpineJS)

+### Dependencies

+- Make
+- PNPM
+- Rust 2024
+- Nodejs 23
+- SeaORM CLI

 ### TODO